Chonyu Haiki

 Weight 337g

-Artist's mark Double ring Raku seal to base
+Artist's mark Double circle Raku seal to base

 Packaging Signed Kiribako, silk bag